SunilSimha/Compos/README.md

 * All `import` function calls for packages in  `compos` have been modified to `from . import`
 * Minor fixes to accommodate change in `Python` syntax.

-This is the version July 2015. (forked on Dec 2017)
+This is the version July 2015. (forked in Dec 2017)
 Prerequisites:
 =============